HRemonen/HY-DWK/part1/log_output/exercises.md

 ## EX 1.10

 Split the application into two; [the generator](./src/generator/) and [the server](./src/server/).
-The generator produces a hash and every five seconds writes the current timestamp and the hash to a file in [the logs directory](./src/generator/logs/).
+The generator produces a hash and every five seconds writes the current timestamp and the hash to a file in the defined [volume](./manifests/deployment.yaml#26).
 This directory is then read by the server to display the hash to user.

 - Created the new app for the Generator
 - Built the new image hremonen/logoutput-generator:1.10